 Most parents worry about their children going through the turmoil of adolescence.
-Worries range from the teen dyeing his hair purple to getting into trouble with alcohol, drugs, or sex.
+Worries range from a teen dyeing his hair purple to getting into trouble with alcohol, drugs, or sex.
 As the parent of an adopted adolescent, you are likely to have additional concerns.
-Will your teen be confused about his identity?
+Will your teen be confused about his or her identity?
 Will a sense of abandonment and rejection replace feelings of security and comfort?
 Will inner turmoil from the past affect the teen’s behavior?

 Adoption adds complexity to parenting adolescents.
 Adopted teens may need extra support in dealing with the following issues:

 Identity issues can be difficult because the teen has 2 sets of parents.
 Common identity concerns of adopted adolescents include:

 Fear of Abandonment

 Leaving home is scary for most adolescents.
 But having already suffered the loss of one set of parents, it may be even more frightening for adopted teens.
 Fear of abandonment may express itself in difficulties when going off to college or moving out of the home and fears of leaving the security of the family.

 Issues of Control

 A hallmark of adolescence is the tension between parents who do not want to give up control and the teenager who wants independence.
 This tension may be especially intense for adopted teens who feel that someone else has always made decisions for them.
 Parents may be concerned that the teen has a predisposition toward antisocial behavior (especially when their teen’s birth parents have a history of certain problems).
 Parents may tighten the reins when a teen wants more freedom, resulting in the teen feeling mistrusted.

 Feelings of Not Belonging